-using the real world as your classroom demands that you are right.
+the real world as your classroom demands that you GET IT right.

-When we allow students to serve as design consultants for rural communities in Honduras we make sure they are well equipped with technical and cultural guidance.
-We use 5 core principles to ensure community ownership, long-term sustainability, mutual benefit, local expert involvement, and investment from all involved parties.
-This creates a uniquely powerful learning experience for students as they spend the year designing the technical, social, and political aspects of a water distribution system.
+When we allow students to serve as design consultants for rural communities in Honduras and Guatemala, we make sure they are well equipped with technical and cultural guidance.
+We consider five contextual engineering influences to ensure community ownership, long-term durability, mutual benefit, local partner involvement, and investment from all involved parties.
+This creates a uniquely powerful learning experience for students as they spend the year designing the mechanical, social, and political aspects of a water distribution system.

-The Honduras Water Project is a year-long course offered to undergraduate and graduate students through the College of Engineering at the University of Illinois at Urbana-Champaign.
-HWP seeks to develop and implement sustainable solutions to the water access and quality needs of communities in rural Honduras by considering not only technical aspects of the project, but social, cultural, and political aspects as well.
+The International Water Project is a year-long course offered to undergraduate and graduate students through The Grainger College of Engineering and the Department of Latin American and Caribbean Studies at the University of Illinois at Urbana-Champaign.
+IWP seeks to develop and implement durable solutions to the water access and quality needs of communities in rural Central America by considering not only mechanical aspects of the project, but the educational, economic, cultural, and political influences as well.

 I think my motivation to participate in this project was to gain some experience in engineering design.
 But so far I have gotten more than that.
 I think I understand what engineers really do.
 They need to consider a lot, not only do calculations.
 Engineers really serve to share their professional skills to improve the communities.
 And I think that's what I want to do in this project.

 This class understands that even though the community from last year and that of this year may be very similar, the approach to the project still needs to be unique in understanding everything about the community.
 The same approach might not apply to two different locations despite both being projects with similar goals.